ryancnelson/hamchallenge/README.md

     * Send yourself a tweet over APRS.
     * Map out what WSPR beacons you can hear on the various bands during daylight vs. night
     * Find a stranger on the message boards and arrange to transfer SSTV pictures over EchoLink, no radios needed.
+* SOMETHING TO TALK ABOUT ON DAILY HAM NETS

 **Here's ChatGPT's first swing at some ideas:**